AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 I(x y,     b) := log₂(2 + b) + I(x, b) + I(y, b)
 I(x,       b) := log₂(2 + b)
 ```
-`I(l)` calculates the number of bits in `l`; approximately the number of binary decitions made when constructing `l`.
+`I(l)` calculates the number of bits in `l`; approximately the number of binary decisions made when constructing `l`.

 Incidently, the length of a binary string doesn't actually give the information content of that string.
-If a string's length isn't fixed beforehand, then each additional digit incurs one trit of information since at each stage of the construction we are choosing between one of three options; 0, 1, or stop constructing the string.
+If a string's length isn't fixed beforehand, then each additional digit incurs one trit of information since at each stage of the construction we are choosing between one of three options; `0`, `1`, or stop constructing the string.
 From this, we can conclude that `l(s) = log₃(2 ^ -I(s)) - 1`; that is, the length of a string is one less than the number of trits in that string.
 If the strings length is fixed before hand, if we cannot choose to end the construction of a string at our leasure, then each choice is actually binary and `l(s) = I(s)`.

-I think that using I(s) to calculate the information rather than the length is more theoretically correct than the usuall expression in terms of length.
+I think that using `I(s)` to calculate the information rather than the length is more theoretically correct than the usuall expression in terms of length.
 It doesn't seem to matter too much in the case of strings because the sum over all `2 ^ (-l(s)-1)` = the sum over all `2 ^ -I(s)` = `1`, so both are valid ways of making a probability distrobution over all programs with a similar exponentially decreasing probability profile.
 That `-l(p)-1` is there so that the empty string isn't given 100% of the distribution.
 The real problem is generalizability; the length calculation generally fails to make a coherent distrobution if our computation model no longer accepts binary strings as inputs.
 The information, however, can always be addapted even if our computational model expects programs to be something esoteric, like graphs (e.g. interaction nets).

 As a side note, despite length being theoretically incorect, it's been used in some papers for measuring the information of a lambda expression.
 See "Computable Variants of AIXI which are More Powerful than AIXItl" for instance.
 But it seems like the theoretically wrong thing to do, esspecially since the actual information is so easy to calculate.
 I think many authors in this field don't think too carefully about the information content of the things they write about, which is quite ironic.